What and Why of Street architecture?

 With growing environmental concerns and new pandemic standards, prioritizing ‘Urban Livability’ has become a significant aspect of Urban design or street architecture.
 Shifting automobile-centric designs to pedestrian and transit-focused design is the future of a healthy urban space.
 Streets and sidewalks cover 25-30% of urban space.

 As a prime chunk of urban land, attending to streets is an illustrious opportunity to cater to urban issues.
 Although for many organizations around the world, street beautification is considered an unnecessary expense.
-But it does promise future returns.
+But it is a good character of architecture and it does promise future returns.

 Cities in the UK and US, which invested in street architecture have witnessed a spike in footprint by 20-40% and retail sales by 10-25%.
 A nationwide study in the US concluded a 30% increase in the property value after improved urban design measures on the streets.
 A well-designed street influences the psychology of its inhabitants positively.